KittyGiraudel/sass-guidelines/index.md

 Now when it comes to choosing your compiler, it does not really matter.
 Actually, it is really up to your project.
 If it is a Ruby on Rails project, you better use Ruby Sass, which is perfectly suited for such a case.

 On the other hand, LibSass is mostly dedicated to being wrapped.
-So if you want to use anything but Ruby, for instance NodeJS, [node-sass][node_sass] is all chosen.
+So if you want to use anything but Ruby, for instance NodeJS, [node-sass](https://github.com/sass/node-sass) is all chosen.
 Also the major benefit of using LibSass is its speed: it is blazingly fast compared to Ruby Sass.

 ### Further reading